ROMAN ROADSHOW VISIT

 SEVEN STRIPES - FOR THE STUDENTS, BY THE STUDENTS

-Since September, a team of Year 7-13 students have been working with professional journalist Lizzi Hosking, learning about the structure, content and design of magazines,
+Since September 2016, a team of Year 7-13 students has been working with professional journalist Lizzi Hosking, learning about the structure, content and design of magazines,

 and the first edition of our new student magazine, “Seven Stripes” has just been completed.